Legal employment for your global team

 Employers in India are required to provide mandatory employment benefits in accordance with the country’s labour laws.
 Many of them also offer extra perks to stay competitive in the job market.
 Understanding both of them is essential to attracting and retaining talent.

-Private pension system/annuity plans are retirement plans that help you create a source of guaranteed income for your retirement years.
-The retirement benefits can be invested in a lump sum or invested over the years.
+Private pension systems/annuity plans are retirement plans that help employees create a source of guaranteed income for their retirement years.
+Retirement benefits can be invested in a lump sum or over the years.
 The invested amount is utilised to generate returns, which are paid out to the policyholder on retirement.
-Private sector employees can now opt for 14% of their basic salary toward NPS and get an income tax deduction.
+Private-sector employees can now opt to contribute 14% of their basic salary to NPS and claim an income tax deduction.

-Monetary incentives: (salary incentives, bonus, commission, profit sharing, stock options, recognition rewards)
+Monetary benefits: Salary incentives, bonus, commission, profit sharing, stock options, recognition rewards.

-Non-monetary incentives: (employee recognition, flexible work development, wellness programs, workplace perks)
+Non-monetary benefits: Employee recognition, flexible work development, wellness programs, workplace perks.

-Performance-based incentives: (sales performance incentives, individual performance awards, team-based incentives, goal-based incentives)
+Performance-based benefits: Sales performance incentives, individual performance awards, team-based incentives, and goal-based incentives.

 Unemployment insurance, launched by the Employees' State Insurance Corporation (ESIC), is a social security measure designed to provide financial assistance to workers who have lost their jobs involuntarily.